Total Shoulder Replacement

 What is Total Shoulder Replacement?

-The shoulder joint is a ball and socket joint in which the upper end of the upper arm bone fits into the socket of the shoulder scapula with cartilage present between the bones allowing smooth joint movement.
-Total shoulder replacement is a surgical procedure in which a painful or poorly functioning shoulder joint is replaced with prosthetic components to help reduce symptoms and restore mobility in the joint.
+The shoulder joint is a ball and socket joint in which the upper end of the upper arm bone fits into the socket of the shoulder scapula, with cartilage present between the bones to allow smooth joint movement.
+Total Shoulder Replacement in Koramangala Bangalore is a surgical procedure in which a painful or poorly functioning shoulder joint is replaced with prosthetic components to help reduce symptoms and restore mobility.

 Parts of the Shoulder Prosthesis

-The prosthetic shoulder is a mechanical device that is designed to replace the patient’s shoulder joint.
-It is made of the following components:
+The prosthetic shoulder is a mechanical device designed to replace the patient’s shoulder joint.
+It consists of the following components:

-• Glenoid component: This component replaces the shoulder socket.
-It is shaped like a cup and is made of metal shell with a polyethylene inner liner.
+- Glenoid component: This replaces the shoulder socket.
+It is shaped like a cup and is made of a metal shell with a polyethylene inner liner.

-• Humeral components: These components replace the top end of the upper arm bone.
-They consists of a stem and ball, which are made of metal.
+- Humeral components: These replace the upper end of the arm bone.
+They consist of a stem and ball, both made of metal.

 When should Total Shoulder Replacement be considered?

-A shoulder that is painful as a result of osteoarthritis or severe fracture can severely affect your ability to lead an active life.
-Total shoulder replacement should be considered when non-surgical treatments do not provide adequate pain relief and your symptoms interfere with your ability to perform routine activities.
+A shoulder that is painful due to osteoarthritis or a severe fracture can significantly affect daily activities.
+Total Shoulder Replacement in Sarjapur Road Bangalore should be considered when non-surgical treatments fail to provide adequate pain relief and symptoms interfere with routine activities.

 Preparing for Total Shoulder Replacement